nemanjajelisijevic/javaDaemon/README.md

 To use the Daemon you'll need two jars: daemonengine.jar and daemonprocessor.jar.

-Daemonengine is an android os dependent library that holds the classes needed to run the daemon.
+Daemonengine is an android os dependent library that holds the classes needed to run the bulletDaemon.

 Daemonprocessor is an annotation processor that generates the Daemon class (.java source file using Javapoet and Java apt api) with dependencies to the daemonengine lib, by parsing your prototype class.